-The History of the Toyota Logo
+The Toyota Logo

-This logo served the company until 1989, when Toyota unveiled a new logo in order to commemorate the 50th anniversary of the company.
+This logo served the company until 1989, when Toyota unveiled a new logo to commemorate the 50th anniversary of the company.
 This new logo featured three separate ovals combined together and is the logo still used by the company to this day.
-According to Toyota, designers spent five years developing the new logo in order to ensure that the design would be well-accepted in all of the company’s many international markets.
+According to Toyota, designers spent five years developing the new logo to ensure that the design would be well-accepted in all of the company’s many international markets.

 Design Elements of the Toyota Logo

-The Toyota logo may appear relatively simplistic at first glance, however, it contains several interesting and unique design elements.
+The Toyota logo may appear relatively simplistic at first glance, however, it contains several exciting and unique design elements.
 To see the meaning behind the Toyota logo, one need look no further than Toyota’s own explanation:

 “The two perpendicular ovals inside the larger oval represent the heart of the customer and the heart of the company.
 They are overlapped to represent a mutually beneficial relationship and trust between each other.
-The overlapping of the two perpendicular ovals inside the outer oval symbolize “T” for Toyota, as well as a steering wheel, representing the vehicle itself.
+The overlapping of the two perpendicular ovals inside the outer oval symbolizes “T” for Toyota, as well as a steering wheel, representing the vehicle itself.
 The outer oval symbolizes the world embracing Toyota.
 Each oval is contoured with different stroke thicknesses, similar to the “brush” art known in Japanese culture.”

 In addition to this, Toyota set out to design a logo that would be immediately recognizable and announce the presence of a Toyota vehicle on the road.
 To do this, Toyota designed the logo to look the same when viewed normally and when viewed inversed (as it would be when viewed through a rear-view mirror).
 This is an especially impressive feat when considering all the other messages the logo manages to incorporate.

-Popularity of the Toyota Logo
+The Popularity of the Toyota Logo

-Despite all its successes, throughout the history of the Toyota logo the emblem has never generated quite the same level of popularity as the Ford and Chevrolet logos, though perhaps it is a bit unfair to compare the popularity of the Toyota logo to two competitors as steeped in tradition and national appeal as Ford and Chevy.
+Despite all its successes, throughout the history of the Toyota logo, the emblem has never generated quite the same level of popularity as the Ford and Chevrolet logos, though perhaps it is a bit unfair to compare the popularity of the Toyota logo to two competitors as steeped in tradition and national appeal as Ford and Chevy.